ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

      -u PAT \
      --repository-url $REPOSITORY_URL

-Alternatively, you can use environment variables instead of CLI arguments for Twine.
+Alternatively, instead of CLI arguments for Twine, you can use environment variables:

 .. code::